keyboarderror/gr-multitransmit-rpitx/README.md

 A simple AM/FM/SSB modulator for rpitx in GRC 3.8x / 3.9x with QT GUI.
 Based on work by csete/OZ9AEC and others.

-To connect run rpitx and set frequency on the Raspberry pi(s) for example:
+To connect run rpitx and set frequency on the Raspberry Pi(s) for example:

 while true; do (nc 192.168.0.x 8011; dd if=/dev/zero bs=4096 count=30); done | sudo rpitx -i- -m IQFLOAT -f 434000